chiramiso/devenv/README.md

 ### 8. Stop the Project

-Stop the running container gracefully using the project’s `scripts/stop.sh` script:
+Stop the running container gracefully using the project's `scripts/stop.sh` script:

 ```bash
 make stop new-app